apache/incubator-nlpcraft/nlpcraft-examples/phone/README.md

 can easily add access to the contact database and issue the call via many existing REST services.

 ### Documentation
-See [Getting Started](https://nlpcraft.apache.org/getting-started.html) guide for more instructions on how to run these examples.
-See also [Integrations](https://nlpcraft.apache.org/integrations.html) section on how to configure 3rd party token providers.

 For any questions, feedback or suggestions:

  * View & run other [examples](https://github.com/apache/incubator-nlpcraft/tree/master/nlpcraft-examples)